 - Please note that unless a specific justification is provided by the applicant, design portfolios are not typically considered as part of the application.

-Applications to the PhD program in Architecture, Landscape Architecture and Urban Planning are received through the Harvard University Graduate School of Arts and Sciences.
+Applications to the PhD program in Architecture, Landscape Architecture and Urban Planning are received through the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences.
 For more information on the application process, requirements, and its timeline, visit their website.